artfuldev/KennyClassIQ/ReadMe.md

 * To have a close-to-real-world representation of the game inside the program

 ###Short Term
-* To finish defining Board with Squares.
+* To finish defining WinBoard class, CommunicationProtocol interface properly.
-* To make an executable jar (console program) capable of communicating with Arena GUI, for all possible commands.
+* To make an executable jar (console program) capable of communicating with Arena GUI, identifying all possible xboard/winboard commands.